 Keywords form the basis of the PPC marketing model.
 As seen above, online ads (or sponsored links) appear when one searches for keywords related to the marketer’s business offers.
 Searching for digital or email marketing and getting PPC ads about pet foods is highly unlikely.

 Therefore, keyword research is mandatory for companies that rely on pay-per-click advertising to analyze the terms their potential customers search for and bid for those keywords.
-This way, you’ll receive a high number of clicks from the right audience and, eventually, boost sales.
+This way, you’ll receive many clicks from the right audience and, eventually, boost sales.

 This marketing model is beneficial for marketers and publishers.
 Publishers that target high CPC keywords in their content have higher chances of getting high-paying ads, increasing their revenue when users click such ads.
 Publishers like me can offer content for free and make money online through PPC monetization models, mainly from Google Adsense and Media.net.

 This model is equally effective for marketers as users who click their ads and visit their website are more likely to buy or subscribe to their business offers than those who only view their ads and don’t click.
-As long as the PPC campaigns are well targeted, the cost per click paid by the advertiser will eventually be less than the value of each visit (click), saving on advertising costs.
+When the PPC campaigns are well-targeted, the cost per click paid by the advertiser will be less than the value of each visit (click), saving on advertising costs.